Spyro7883/EthernautWalkthrough/README.md

 The Ethernaut is a Web3/Solidity based wargame inspired by overthewire.org, played in the Ethereum Virtual Machine, in which each level is based on a smart contract that needs to be "hacked".

-This is a short guide of walkthroughs for the levels present on Ethernaut app.
+This is a short guide of walkthroughs for the levels present on Ethernaut website: https://ethernaut.openzeppelin.com/.

 ## 00: Hello Ethernaut